-Together with theory and experiment, computer simulations form the third pillar of research work.
-They allow us to obtain insights and knowledge that has been previously inaccessible for physical, technical, financial or ethical reasons.
+Computer simulations form a bridge between theory and experiment.
+As such, they have become of inestimable importance for scientific research.
+Simulations allow us to obtain insights and knowledge that has been previously inaccessible for physical, technical, financial or ethical reasons.
 Scientists use supercomputers to investigate the atmosphere and climate, biologically important substances, basic material properties and also chemical processes that cannot be recreated in the laboratory.
-In doing so, they profit from the continuously increasing computing capacity of the Jülich supercomputers.
-In this way, researchers will be able to study more complex processes and structures in future.
+In doing so, they profit from the continuously increasing computing capacity of the Jülich supercomputers, for example in the field of environment and climate research.

 Physical and chemical processes in the atmosphere are very complex.
 Developing reliable climate models and forecasting the impacts of climate change are based on an understanding of these processes.
 In working on these tasks, climate researchers use supercomputers to simulate various scenarios incorporating experimental data.
 On the basis of such computer simulations, scientists can follow the path of pollutant and trace gases in the atmosphere, taking migration and degradation processes into consideration, and determine how atmospheric pollution influences climate.
 Atmospheric simulations can also be used to develop new detection methods for volcanic emissions.

 In ensemble simulations, frequently applied in climate research, the same simulation can be started again and again, with the parameters being slightly modified in each case.
 This method detects uncertainties in the simulations, which is necessary because in reality the boundary conditions, such as the emission rates of greenhouse gases, frequently change during test periods.
 Climate simulations are an important tool for analysing "What would happen if ..." questions and can, for example, serve as a vital aid to decision-making for politicians.